Are you an international student?

 We nurture and encourage innovation, with the intention of producing individuals who will learn, adapt and think creatively.
 We produce high performing all-round students who have the pre-requisites to progress to the world's best universities and colleges.

 KYUEM is Malaysia’s premium A-Levels college.
 Specialising in university preparation via Cambridge International Examinations, KYUEM is the equivalent of a British sixth form college.
 However, unlike its UK counterpart, KYUEM is a fully residential, co-educational institution.

 Situated in a pristine, jungle environment, yet only 70km from Kuala Lumpur, the beautiful 50-acre campus offers everything that a motivated and intelligent young person needs to develop intellectually, socially and independently.
 We pride ourselves on providing the ideal preparation and training for entry to the world’s top universities.

-2017’s results set a new record but were beaten by those of 2018, giving the college much to be proud of.
-The July 2016 and January 2017 cohorts of KYUEM students have again set another new record of Cambridge A-Level success last year.
-The following outstanding results bear witness to the students’ achievements:
+2019’s results set a new record but were beaten by those of 2020, giving the college much to be proud of.
+The July 2018 and January 2019 cohorts of KYUEM students have again set another new record of Cambridge A-Level success this year.
+The following outstanding results bear witness to the students’ achievements in 2020:

 |Institute type||Private College|